 The User window allows you to create more users, to change user password, and place limitations on users' privileges and administration rights.
-Up to 16 users can be created, including the default administrator.
+Up to 64 users can be created, including the default administrator.

-- 1. By default, there are two user groups: Administrator and Regular user. - 2.
-The regular users cannot access the Settings window, meaning that regular users can not add or remove cameras, make changes to alarm, network, and all other system settings.
-When users try to access the Settings window, the login window prohibits regular users to log in.
-There is simply no regular user's name on the login window. - 3.
-The administrator users can access all cameras recruited in the configuration; while the regular users can be configured to have access to some or all cameras. - 4.
-The system blocks out the video feeds from users who are denied of the access to particular cameras.
-The alarms and the alarm-triggered recordings from those cameras will also be inaccessible for unauthorized users.
+- 1. The default admin user account can not be removed, but only edit the password. - 2.
+There are two types of users: Administrator and Regular. - 3.
+The administrator users can access all cameras and functions recruited in the configuration; while the regular users can be configured to have access to some details of all cameras. - 4.
+The system blocks out the video feeds from users who are denied of the Live access and the alarms and the alarm-triggered recordings from those cameras will also be inaccessible for unauthorized users who were not allowed to access the Playback & Export on them.